 Issues affecting the viability of the craft

 - Hirers, tuners and conservators are also ageing.
 The situation has deteriorated just in the last few years with several experienced practitioners leaving the field on grounds of ill health or age.
-London and the South East still have reasonable coverage but it is very difficult indeed to find a properly trained and suitably experienced specialist early keyboard tuner or technician in the north of England.
+London and the South East still have reasonable coverage but it is very difficult indeed to find a trained and suitably experienced early keyboard tuner or technician in the north of England.
 This can at times be very stressful work demanding experience and excellent personal organisation.

 - Of the established builders referenced above, none are known to have a clear succession plan in place.
 Many have tried to take on help and/or to train younger people in some way at some time in the past.
-There are many difficulties to this – legislation and regulation, cost to a one-person business of supervising a trainee, and lack of candidates with suitable commitment, to name but a few.
+There are many difficulties to this – legislation and regulation, cost to a one-person business of supervising a trainee, and particularly a lack of candidates with suitable commitment.

-- People who want to ‘have a go’, or even a ten-session college course to produce lots of new ‘technicians’, would be counter-productive.
-An influx of underskilled newcomers would not benefit customers in the long run.
+- People who want to ‘have a go’, or even a ten-session college course intended to produce lots of new ‘technicians’, would be likely to be counter-productive.
+An influx of under-skilled newcomers would not benefit customers in the long run.
 What is needed is a long-term development of a relatively small number of thoroughly trained and experienced younger people.

-- It’s worth considering that a maker probably reduces his own work rate by at least 50 per cent and adds a number of additional costs in the early days in order to supervise a trainee who possibly might contribute 10 per cent to overall output?
+- It’s worth considering that a maker probably reduces his own work rate by at least 50 per cent and adds considerable additional costs in the early days in order to supervise a trainee who possibly might contribute 10 per cent to overall output?
 And the there are substantial costs potentially around preparing a workshop to be safe (tot he satisfaction of insurers) for the formal employment of a trainee.
-The balance might improve after say a year when the maker might be producing at around 90 per cent capacity and the trainee adding around 20 per cent.
+The balance might improve after say a year when the maker might be producing at around 90 per cent capacity and the trainee adding around 20 or 30 per cent.
 And the balance would continue to improve.
-But if the trainee, for whatever reason, leaves after six months, or even two years, then all that investment of time, energy and trust is lost.
+But if the trainee, for whatever reason, leaves after six months, or even two years, then all that investment of time, energy and cost comes to nought.

 - British Harpsichord Society – the website provides a list of UK harpsichord makers, as well as a list of suppliers of harpsichords in kit form, accounts of building harpsichords from scratch, availability of technical drawings of historic instruments and sources of various materials and accessories.